Back to Guides

 Your N4 Process Needs to Be Tight

-Evidence Organization Is Not Optional Anymore
+Evidence Organization Will Not Be Optional

 If you have been keeping records in a shoebox or a random email folder, now is the time to get organized.
 The LTB will specify disclosure deadlines, and missing them could mean your evidence does not get considered.